Why Choose UsSchedule a call

 We also have full-stack developers in-house and blog optimization experts.
 Need WordPress plugin recommendations?
 We have you covered, and we’ll even set it up for you.
 Want your site to be faster?
 We’ll make it happen for you.
 Want to add a call to action to improve sales?
 We’ll help you do it in a way that is tasteful and effective without annoying your visitors.
 We are born webmasters and blog experts and are happy to help you make the most out of your blog.

 We’re also experts in just about every content management system you can think of.
 Shopify, WordPress, Hubspot, Medium, Ghost, even custom implementations; you name it and we will handle it like experts.
-We develop plugins and write code for many of these CMS’s for fun.

 The end result of these efforts is having powerhouse blog posts that are better written than 99% of your competitors.
 If you hire a great writer who isn’t a content marketer, you might end up writing about all the wrong things, and the posts may not be as relevant, optimized, beautiful, or effective.
 Many of our new clients hired writers previously who wrote well-read blog posts, but they missed their mark and didn’t address the visitor’s intent when searching for that topic, so they never ranked or received any traffic.
 For example, if an article about “How To Build a House” spends half of the article talking about the pros and cons of building a house and what rooms you might want, instead of information on zoning, permits, local ordinances, budget, estimated timelines, getting bids from contractors, and other points of interest centered around building a house, you’ll lose that visitor immediately and Google will know it’s not as helpful as other articles, even though it technically reads well and is free of grammatical errors.
 Both search intent and topic relevancy is extremely important.